-You can’t add this into your post-workout routine too much – it’s great combined with stretching or on its own.
+You can’t add this into your pre or post workout routine too much – it’s great combined with stretching or on its own.

-It smooths out and lengthens your underlying connective tissue that surrounds your muscles – your fascia – and if you have one – or have access to one it’s a great tool to use regularly.
+Rolling over your muscle tissue smooths out and lengthens the underlying connective tissue that surrounds your muscles – your fascia – and if you have one – or have access to one it’s a great tool to use regularly.

 When using it, remember to stay aligned, keeping your body straight in a plank position either on your hands or forearms.
 Stabilize with your other foot and hands.

 Always relax the limb or muscle you’re applying pressure to.
 You don’t want pressure on a contracted muscle, it’s just painful and also decreases the amount of release that’s possible.
 If you find an especially tight or sore area, hang out on it until it’s more tolerable to continue rolling.

 Beginner Foam Roller: this roller is a little softer, and will still give you a great result but be a little gentler on your body from a pressure standpoint.
 This is a great roller to get if you use it sporadically or are new to foam rolling.

 Higher density foam roller: this is a good roller if you use the roller regularly, are used to applying pressure and are comfortable with the positioning.